SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/extensions.md

 ### What if I did not create a remote repository

-In the previous chapter we started by creating a remote repository on Github.
+In the previous chapter, we started by creating a remote repository on GitHub.
-Then we asked Iceberg to add a project by cloning it from Github.
+Then we asked Iceberg to add a project by cloning it from GitHub.
-Now you may ask yourself what is the process to publish first your project locally without a pre-existing repository.
+Now you may ask yourself about the process to publish first your project locally without a pre-existing repository.
 This is actually simple.

 #### Create a new repository.